TonyG666/League-of-Legends-2022-Data-Analysis/README.md

 ## MAR(Missing at Random) ##
 **Note that MAR means that a column's missing values depend on other columns and not on missing values themselves**

-* We performed permutation tests to check if "datacompleteness" columns depends on "teamname" or not.
+* We performed permutation tests to check if "teamname" columns depends on "datacompleteness" or not.

 * We computed the p-value by computing the proportion of simulated total variation distances from the permutation testing that are bigger than the observed total variation distance.

-* After obtaining the our p-value for this permutation testing: 0.004, we reject the null hypothesis that In year 2022, distribution of "datacompleteness" when "teamname" is missing is not same as when "teamname" is not missing.
+* After obtaining the our p-value for this permutation testing: 0.004, we reject the null hypothesis that in year 2022, distribution of "datacompleteness" when "teamname" is missing is same as when "teamname" is not missing.

-* The result of this permutation leads to MAR, "datacompleteness" depend on "teamname" missingness.
+* The result of this permutation leads to MAR, which is that "teamname" missingness depends on "datacompleteness"

 <iframe src="assets/missingness_tmnm.html" width=800 height=600 frameBorder=0></iframe>